 I did ask that very lactose tolerant girl to marry me and it’s been an amazing ride.
 I joke with people that the reason I married her is she doesn’t care if I drink from the milk carton.
 It is a small reason, but it’s really part of a bigger picture.
 Yes, we love each other, but we also like each other.
 We enjoy spending time with each other.
 And even when it’s difficult, we give room for things that drive the other crazy sometimes.
 Our aim is to give each other – and those we love most – the best of ourselves.

 That sounds like it should be easy to do, but often it’s not.
 So many times we end up giving our loved ones the short end of the stick.
 I remember a period of time many years ago when I was working more than I ever had.
 It seemed like I was living at work and didn’t see any light at the end of the tunnel.
-It must have showed in my demeanor because my stepfather asked me how I was doing when he and my mom were visiting.
+It must have showed in my demeanor because my stepfather asked me how I was doing during a visit.
 I told him what was going on and that I felt like it was affecting things at home, as I had a 3-yr old and my wife was pregnant with our second.
 I’ll never forget him telling me to do what was needed at work, but that didn’t mean my family should get the “scraps” of me.
 They deserved the best of me.